 |Percent who graduate in five years.
 Northwestern offers several five-year programs.||92|

-Northwestern's approximately 200,000 alumni include leaders in government, law, science, education, medicine, media and the performing arts.
+Northwestern's approximately 200,000 alumni include leaders in business, education, government, law, medicine, media, performing arts, science and technology.

 Prominent alumni include:

 - Alicia Boler Davis, vice president of global quality and U.S. customer experience, General Motors Co.